GRTLCollaboration/GRChombo/README.md

 ### Getting Chombo and GRChombo

 The GRChombo copy of the Chombo repository can be found [here](https://github.com/GRChombo/Chombo).
-To get a copy on your local machine, clone it using a command such as
+To get a copy, clone it using a command such as
 ```bash
 git clone https://github.com/GRChombo/Chombo.git ~/Chombo
 ```